Usmanrasool49/Warehouse-Shelf-Space-and-Barcode-Detection-using-YOLO/README.md

 **3. Download and set up the YOLO model:**

-Place your trained YOLO model weights (best.pt) in the root directory of the project.
+Place your trained YOLO model weights (best-2.pt) in the root directory of the project.
 This model will be used to detect barcodes and empty spaces.

 **4. Running the Application:**
   1. Run the FastAPI server: